Why Female-Founded Businesses Often Start After 43

 It is not.

-If you are in your 40s or beyond and considering starting your own business, you are not behind—you are likely more prepared than you think.
+If you are in your 40s, 50s, or beyond and considering launching a business, you are not behind.
+You are likely in one of the best positions to start.

-You do not need to move fast.
-You need to move intentionally.
+You do not need to be first.
+You need to be prepared.

 Related Reading